Celts to the Crèche

 One can also drive over a narrow road with little shacks on stilts in case the tide begins to come in too quickly.

 Excavations began through Dig Ventures on Lindisfarne in 2015 and in June of 2017, the stone foundations of a church were discovered by archaeologists on a rocky promontory on Lindisfarne.
 This foundation is likely resting on the original foundation of either Aidan’s or Cuthbert’s wooden church.
-Excavations have continued through 2020 and are also planned for 2021 pending the quarantine with COVID-19.
+Excavations have continued through 2021.

 Feast Day of St. Aidan is August 31